πΏ Tuckara Australia β Home, Food & the Good Life

 Best Budget Home Office Setup Australia (Under $200)

-Working from home is the new normal for millions of Australians — but most home office guides assume a $2,000 budget.
+Working from home is the new normal for millions of Australians β but most Makeover Furniture Australia">Australia: Productive Space for Less">home office guides assume a $2,000 budget.
 This guide works with reality: a complete, functional, and comfortable home office setup for under $200 total, using products available from Australian retailers right now.

 Everything in this guide has been selected for ergonomics, functionality, and Australian availability.

 Kmart's student desk is the best-value work surface in Australia at this price point.
 At 120cm wide and 60cm deep, it provides enough surface for a laptop or monitor, a keyboard, and a notepad.
 The melamine finish is wipe-clean and durable.
-The under-desk shelf provides Small Homes Australia">storage for books or equipment.
+The under-desk shelf provides storage for books or equipment.

 The Chair: Where Ergonomics Actually Matter